MIDWEEK MINUTES September 24, 2016

 sleep, and now you're dragging.
 That's nothing new.
 But have you ever thought

-about what that can mean for your weight-loss efforts?
 You walk into work, confused and dulled, excusing yourself to the colleagues you bump into with tales of all the sleep you didn't get last night.
 In today's world of overwhelming responsibilities and lack of personal time, sleep is often put on the back burner.
 And your body pays the price.
 A night of no sleep (or even too little sleep), can leave you confused and exhausted all day.
 In this disoriented state, trying to face the already-difficult challenge of sticking to your weight-loss plan hardly seems worth the energy. |

 When your body screams